 Organised tours operate using buses through the city and stopping at the major sites.
 If you are not a fan of exercise and enjoy having a guide, then maybe this option is for you.
 Remember that this will not allow much flexibility with what you see.
 The benefit is that they usually come with an experienced guide and everything is organised for you.
-Prices will change depending on the tour, but I saw them going for ~$15USD a day.
+Prices will change depending on the tour, but I saw them going for as low as ~$15USD a day.

 Unless you are very close to temples and are happy only seeing one or two, then do not opt for walking.
 The temples are very spread out and spending a couple of dollars on a bike will not go astray.